opennars/OpenNARS-for-Applications/README.md

 So what is ANSNA
 ----------------
 Some kind of spiking neural network, or a reasoning system?
-Maybe something in-between, or both, must I decide? :)
-Hopefully one day a general machine intelligence that learns general relationships from raw sensory data and interacts with the environment.
+That's a matter of interpretation, but it tries to combine principles from both paradigms.
+Hopefully one day it is a system that learns general relationships from raw sensory data and interacts with the environment.

 What ANSNA, NARS and ALANN have in common
 ----------------------------------------------------------------------
 1. Obeying AIKR.
-0. Experience-grounded rather than model-theoretic.
+0. Experience-grounded rather than model-theoretic semantics.
-1. Attention Mechanism and system-eigendynamics as a source of creativity.
+1. Attention Mechanism and system-eigendynamics as source for creativity.
 2. Lifelong online learning.
 4. NAL-based evidence measurement.
 3. Conceptual representations of patterns in the experience.